Archie Collins: Early and personal life

 Collins was born in Taunton, and grew up in Bridgwater.

 Career

 Collins began his career with Exeter City, turning professional in April 2017.

 He joined Weston-super-Mare on loan in August 2017, making 8 league appearances, scoring 1 goal.
 He joined Dorchester Town on loan in December 2017, which was extended in January 2018, and again in February 2018.
 For Dorchester he scored 2 goals in 14 league appearances.

 He made his debut for Exeter City on 28 November 2017, in the Football League Cup.

+In June 2023, he signed for Peterborough United for a six-figure transfer fee, on a three-year contract.

 Playing style

 Collins has been described by Exeter City as a "versatile player who can play up front, just behind the striker, wide right, wide left or in central midfield".